 10. Wrapping In Aluminum Foil Or Towels

 This technique is quite similar to the previous one, but it is more effective since the materials used have a much better heat-trapping ability.
-It’s also used by many people to keep food warm for parties and picnics.
+It is a useful method for keeping rotisserie chicken warm.
+It’s also used by many people to help food stay warm for parties and picnics.
 Let me show you how easy it is to do it:

 Similarly, after you’re done with the cooking, you need to put the food into a tray.
 It also works best if you pick a metal tray for optimal heat retention.
 After that, close the tray using some sort of flat lid to prevent food from spilling out